 Find out more about the project in this fantastic infographic produced for us by Lisa Brown.

-Since October 2015 the project has made significant progress, with a total of 74 individuals being tissue sampled and photographed throughout the seven identified nursery areas for bullhead sharks in Galapagos.
 As a key part of all Galapagos Conservation Trust (GCT) projects is to engage with local stakeholders and community members, the team has actively sought their involvement with the project.
 Subsequently, the research cruises were carried out in partnership with three local students, three Ecuadorian researchers, seven international volunteers and Marine Park Rangers, who helped plan and implement all data collection.

 The team has successfully collaborated with scientists from Peru to try and establish whether the bullheads found off mainland Peru are indeed a separate species.
 Tissue samples from both populations are currently being analysed at the Galapagos Science Center in San Cristobal, with their results potentially evidencing another endemic species to the Archipelago.

 Gaining an insight into the morphology of this species was identified by the team as key to informing future marine management plans.
 Therefore, using the photographs taken the male sharks’ level of maturity was deciphered by assessing their claspers for articulation and degree of calcification.
 Conversely, evaluation of female maturity cannot be done externally and therefore the presence of reproductive hormones was used to determine this.
 From this information the team has begun to get an idea of the average sizes for male and female bullhead sharks at maturity.
 This data is vital to understanding how this species will be affected by pressures of overfishing, as the number of adults and juveniles caught can help elucidate how this may impact upon population dynamics.